 CMYK VS Spot Color

-Spot Color or CMYK- Which One is Best for Packaging?
+Spot Color vs CMYK- Which One is Best for Packaging?

 CMYK is an incredible color system because it enables you to render virtually any color.
 However, CMYK offers its own setup challenges, such as not being able to match perfectly with Pantone and having less predictable results than they do when printed out from a computer screen onto paper.